91%

 Our academic team

-Our team is built around professors, academics, postdoctoral researchers, and doctoral students from Oxford and Cambridge, many of whom teach Oxford undergraduates and postgraduates and are deeply familiar with admissions processes at top universities.
+Our team is built around professors, academics, postdoctoral researchers, and doctoral students from Oxford and Cambridge, most of whom teach Oxford undergraduates and postgraduates and are deeply familiar with admissions processes at top universities.
 Each brings over 300 hours of tutoring experience each, with subject specialists covering the full range of disciplines offered at Oxford and Cambridge.
 Meet our academic team, who will provide personalised guidance and mentorship at every stage of your or your child’s academic journey.

 Dr. Marc Ventresca is Associate Professor of Strategic Management at the Saïd Business School, University of Oxford, and a Fellow of Wolfson College.
 His work focuses on the commercialisation of Low Earth Orbit space, innovation strategy and ecosystems, the economic sociology of emerging markets among others.
 At Oxford Global Courses, he contributes to lecturing on business management and finance.